Addiction: Epidemiology

 Due to cultural variations, the proportion of individuals who develop a drug or behavioral addiction within a specified time period (i.e., the prevalence) varies over time, by country, and across national population demographics (e.g., by age group, socioeconomic status, etc.).
+Where addiction is viewed as unacceptable, there will be fewer people addicted.

 Asia

 The prevalence of alcohol dependence is not as high as is seen in other regions.
 In Asia, not only socioeconomic factors but biological factors influence drinking behavior.

-The overall prevalence of smartphone ownership is 62%, ranging from 41% in China to 84% in South Korea.
-Moreover, participation in online gaming ranges from 11% in China to 39% in Japan.
-Hong Kong has the highest number of adolescents reporting daily or above Internet use (68%).
 Internet addiction disorder is highest in the Philippines, according to both the IAT (Internet Addiction Test) – 5% and the CIAS-R (Revised Chen Internet Addiction Scale) – 21%.